pachyderm/docs/README.md

 8. Update the redirects for `/latest` to point to the new version.
 (This step may be deprecated in the future.)

 You now have a staged release branch that is ready for all of your new major/minor release documentation updates.
 You can submit this as a pull request, set that to draft, and safely share previews of the next version for feedback.

+#### Pachctl Command Doc Generation

+Pachyderm often releases new pachctl commands in major/minor releases.
+You can auto-generate markdown docs for these commands from the Pachyderm repo and then migrate them to the docs site.
+This should be done closer to the release date to ensure all changes are captured.

+1. Open the Pachyderm repo.
+2. In a terminal, run `make install-doc`.
+3. Run `sh ./etc/build/reference_refresh.sh`.
+4. Copy the files that get generated.
+5. Open the docs repo.
+6. Replace the pachctl command reference files with the newly generated ones.

+### Patch Version Updates

+1. Open the docs repo and navigate to the latest release directory's top-level `_index.md` page (e.g., `/content/2.4.x/_index.md`.
+2. Update the `latestPatch` attribute value.
+3. Open the `config.yaml` file.
+4. Update the `releaseInfo.patch` attribute value.